YellowJacketLinux/LFS/tlive-lfs.md

-By adding users who *want* to use the TeXLive system to the `texlive` group, those users can automatically have their environmental variables (PATH, INFOPATH, MANPATH) adjust to use the TeXLive system while other user accounts (including system users and daemons) that do not need to use the TeXLive system do not have their environmental variables adjusted.
+By adding users who *want* to use the TeXLive system to the `texlive` group, those users can automatically have their environmental variables (PATH, INFOPATH, MANPATH) adjusted to use the TeXLive system while other user accounts (including system users and daemons) that do not need to use the TeXLive system do not have their environmental variables adjusted.